-As women, eating fresh and exercising regularly is an excellent healthy habit.
+As women, eating well and exercising regularly is an excellent, healthy habit.
 But when can exercise and dieting become too much?

 For female athletes, eating too little and exercising too much can become a heavy problem.
 A long term low weight, minimal calorie with high activity lifestyle can lead to serious damage to the body and even death.
 The body is a machine and if it isn’t fueled properly, it can’t carry out its job properly.

-In my experience the classic female triad patient is a competitive female marathon runner with a stress fracture in her foot or leg bones.
+In my experience the classic female triad patient is a competitive female athlete, like a marathon runner, with a stress fracture in her foot or leg bones.
 The bones become weak because of repetitive activity, abnormal forces on the bones and leaching of the bone’s nutrients due to malnutrition of the body.

 The “Triad” is one of extremes including:

 - Disordered eating - too little calories being absorbed in the body